 “I focus on practical Financial Independence and Retirement Planning issues for folks within ten years of retirement.”

-If that describes you or if you want to know what to do when you get to the point, I'd encourage you to visit The Retirement Manifesto.
+If that describes you or you want to know what to do when you get to the point, I will encourage you to visit The Retirement Manifesto.

 Check it out here – https://www.theretirementmanifesto.com/